 Join a Book Club!

 Keen to share your thoughts about books you have read?
 Why not join a book club?
-Check out the various clubs we have at the public libraries, with a number conducted in Chinese, Malay and Tamil.
-Or why not set up your own – with family, friends or work mates?
-Contact the Read!
-Singapore team at firstname.lastname@example.org and we’ll give you all the tips and information you need!
+Check out the clubs we have at the public libraries conducted in English, Chinese, Malay and Tamil for various age groups.

-The book club information below is a general guideline and subject to change.
-For the latest on club meeting dates and registration, please go to www.nlb.gov.sg/golibrary.
+For club meeting dates and registration, please go to http://www.nlb.gov.sg/golibrary.

 ENGLISH LANGUAGE CLUBS